491621

 In business we can use the tipping point to make marketing messages more effective.
 The starting point is to work out what message you want to communicate.
 It is helpful if the message is one with emotional appeal – such as "a product that includes 10% more material so that it lasts 10 times longer".
 The message must then be targeted at the right people – the connectors, mavens and salespeople.
 Devices should be built into the message so that it is memorable.
 And finally the message must make complete sense to people – "are you fed up of having to replace the products you are currently using every six months?".

-Here is a sequence of how the tipping point could work when developing and sending out a marketing message.
+Below is a diagram of how the tipping point could work when developing and sending out a marketing message.
+The model appears to start at number 1 and move sequentially through action number 2, finally to reach action 3, which is targeting the message.

 bottom of page